polygon-io/client-go/README.md

 )
 ```

-Next, create a new client with your API key and a few other config options.
+Next, create a new client with your API key and a couple other config options.

 ```golang
 // create a new client